janheindejong/nautikos/README.md

 There are basically three alternatives to do the same thing:

 * **Update manifests manually** - of course this works, but this is not really proper CD
-* **Write your own bash scripts in a pipeline using a tool like `sed`** - This works, but having to write this logic for every project is tedious.
+* **Write your own bash scripts in a pipeline using a tool like `sed` or `yq`** - This works, but having to write this logic for every project is tedious.
 * **Use a tool like [Argo-CD Image updater](https://argocd-image-updater.readthedocs.io/en/stable/)** - very nice, but a bit heavy-weight, not very actively developed, and doesn't seem to support Azure Container Registry.

 ## Notes